DevXT-LLC/ezlocalai/README.md

 marks the worker's text/vision slots unavailable, unloads resident LLMs before generation, runs the music job, then reloads persistent LLMs when `MUSIC_RELOAD_LLM_AFTER_GENERATION=true`.

+Worker heartbeats also mark image, video, music, and combined music-video slots busy whenever those services require an LLM handoff and LLM inference is active.
+This prevents the router from dispatching work that cannot begin until the LLM becomes idle.

 Example request: